oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

       ![Pod](images/log.png)

-Congratulations you have successfully completed the Helidon application deployment on Verrazzano lab.
+Congratulations you have completed the Helidon application deployment on Verrazzano lab.

 ## Acknowledgements